Releasing captive hedgehogs into the wild

 In winter choose mild, muggy weather if possible; avoid periods of snow and especially severe frost.
 In summer, any time but warm moist weather is best; rainy weather is better than dry because there are likely to be more worms and similar food easily available than in dry periods.
 Aim to release your hedgehog at dusk as this is when they would normally awaken from daytime sleep in the wild.
 This will then give your newly released charge the benefit of the cover of darkness to root around and become acquainted with his new home.

 Where is the best place to let them go?

 Research your site carefully.
 Choose places where there are likely to be hedgehogs already (no evidence that wild ones will ostracise the released animals).
 Parks, recreation grounds with nearby gardens, big cemeteries, lush pastureland, moist deciduous woodland are good places.
 Conifer woods, moorland, arable farmland, open bracken covered hillsides are bad sites.
 DO NOT pick a place that is likely to be waterlogged in winter, even if it looks suitable in summer, unless there are nearby areas of well-drained land adequate for winter nesting.
 Ensure there are no busy roads or even railway lines close by and that local farmers in the vicinity of the release practice organic farming.
-Also bear in mind that slug bait in gardens can prove fatal to hedgehogs.
+Also bear in mind that slug bait and pesticides in gardens can prove fatal to hedgehogs.